jiyuanli002523/semseg-bids19/README.md

 $ udocker run -v $HOSTDIR_WITH_DATA:/2dsemseg/data bids2019 python /2dsemseg/2dsemseg/data_io.py /2dsemseg/data/raw /2dsemseg/data
 ```
 where
-  * $HOSTDIR_WITH_DATA : directory to put resulting vaihingen_train.hdf5 and vaihingen_val.hdf5 files.
+  * $HOSTDIR_WITH_DATA : directory to put resulting vaihingen_train.hdf5 and vaihingen_val.hdf5 files. $HOSTDIR_WITH_DATA/raw is expected to have _raw_ .hdf5 files (see above).

 #### Run training
 `$ udocker run -v $HOSTDIR_WITH_DATA:/2dsemseg/data -v $HOSTDIR_FOR_MODELS:/2dsemseg/models bids2019`
 where
-  * $HOSTDIR_WITH_DATA : directory at your host with Vaihingen .hdf5 files
+  * $HOSTDIR_WITH_DATA : directory at your host with vaihingen .hdf5 files prepared for training
-  * $HOSTDIR_FOR_MODELS: directory at your host where output training files will be stored
+  * $HOSTDIR_FOR_MODELS: directory at your host where output training files will be stored.

 By default this will run the followinig command inside container using 20 epochs for training:
 ```